 Students are expected to read and outline each chapter in Myers as well as several articles per unit.
 These notes must be kept organized in a notebook or binder dedicated specifically to the course.
-Students are also required to build a set of flashcards with important vocabulary and psychological terms.
-Students will use these notebooks and flashcards to study for the AP exam as well as class tests and quizzes.
+Students will use these notebooks to study for the AP exam as well as class tests and quizzes.